haozixin/ASLSpellingGame/README.md

 Then, open another terminal and ``cd frontend`` to the frontend folder.
 Then run ``npm run dev`` to run the frontend interface.
 Next, click the link provided.

+## Our Team (Sorted By Alphabetical Order, Not in Contribution Order)
+Guoxiang Ran, Southeast University, China <br>
+Hongwen Pu, Dulwich College (Singapore), Singapore <br>
+Minghua Ying, Southeast University, China <br>
+Raykio (Keyi) Yi, Dulwich College (Suzhou), China

 ## Acknowledgement

-Thanks to Professor Rogers from University of Oxford, who had been teaching us throughout this course.
+Thanks to Professor Rogers from the University of Oxford, who had been teaching us throughout this course.
 It is a pleasure for me to be his student in this course.
 You can find his GitHub page here: https://github.com/AlexRogersCS, and you can find more about him here: https://www.cs.ox.ac.uk/people/alex.rogers/.